Floydlang/floyd/Docs/Floyd toplevel.md

 You supply a function that takes the parameters and make variations of them.

+- Batching: make 64 value each time?
+- Speculative batching with rewind.

-### LAZY TWEAKER REFERENCE
+##### LAZY TWEAKER REFERENCE

 ???
 TBD

 Make the function return a future and don't calculate the real value until client accesses it.

-### WATCHDOG PROBE REFERENCE

-???
-TBD

-### BREAKPOINT PROBE REFERENCE

-???
-TBD

-### TWEAKS - OPTIMIZATIONS REFERENCE

-???
-TBD

-- Insert read cache
-- Insert write cache
+- Lazy-buffer

+##### PRECALC TWEAKER REFERENCE

+Prefaclucate at compile time and store statically in executable.
+Precalculate at container startup time, store in FS.
 - Precalculate / prefetch, eager

-- Lazy-buffer
+##### CONTENT DE-DUPLICATION TWEAKER REFERENCE

 - Content de-duplication
 - Cache in local file system
 - Cache on Amazon S3

+##### TRANSFORM MEMORY LAYOUT TWEAKER REFERENCE

+???
+TBD

+Turn array of structs to struct of arrays etc.
+- Rearrange nested composite (turn vec<pixel> to struct{ vec<red>, vec<green>, vec<blue> }

+##### SET THREAD COUNT & PRIO TWEAKER REFERENCE
 - Parallelize pure function
-- Increase mutability
-- Increase random access speed
-- Increase forward read speed, stride
-- Increase backward read speed, stride
-- Rearrange nested composite (turn vec<pixel> to struct{ vec<red>, vec<green>, vec<blue> }
-- Batching: make 64 value each time?
-- Speculative batching with rewind.